Personal Injury FAQs

 When Should I Call a Lawyer?

 If you’re considering filing a personal injury lawsuit, immediately after your injury would probably be the ideal time to speak with an attorney.
 If it’s past that point and you haven’t already contacted a personal injury attorney, the second-best time may be now.
 Simply fill out our free case evaluation form or call us toll-free at 612-874-6109, and we’ll help you arrange a free consultation.
 Minnesota, like every state has a statute of limitations for personal injury claims – these are time periods that can forever bar you from bringing a personal injury claim.
 Even if you’re well within the limitations period, though, timely legal advice can be critical.
 If you’ve browsed our web site, you know that there’s a lot to think about, such as maintaining records, who you can and cannot talk to, and the necessity of following your doctor’s advice to the letter, just to name a few key issues.
+For a more detailed explanation of what to expect, read Your Personal Injury Case: What to Expect.
 Getting advice and guidance from a personal injury lawyer as early as possible may help you avoid mistakes that could later harm your personal injury case.

 Request Your Free Consultation